 - Sports betting is fully legalized and regulated in West Virginia casinos and racetracks

 - Mobile and digital wagering is also legalized and regulated, with the only caveat being that each property is only permitted to license three skins

-- Wagers are accepted on all professional sports, including college sporting events (with no limitations)
+- Wagers are accepted on all professional and college sporting events (with no limitations)

 - Required licenses (and associated fees) for offering sports betting in West Virginia include a $100,000 sports betting license

 - Tax rates for WV sports betting as per the regulations

 - Casinos and Racetracks – 10% in-person, 10% online

 - In February 2019, an expansive gaming package including online poker and casinos passed the house with a 26-7 vote, further showing West Virginia’s commitment to expanding their casino revenue.

 - Would be operated by the 5 existing casinos

 - $250,000 license with $100,000 renew every 5 years

 - Online poker and casinos would be taxed at 15%

 West Virginia’s history with sports betting is relatively short, but boy is it ever sweet.

 It was only a few years ago that West Virginia made a name for itself in the sports betting world.
 In 2016, West Virginia’s Attorney General, Patrick Morrisey, took strong action in support of New Jersey’s federal battle claiming PASPA as unconstitutional.